tdchaitanya/looplm/README.md

 ## Features

 - 🚀 **Support for multiple LLM providers**: Works with OpenAI, Anthropic, Google Gemini, Azure OpenAI, AWS Bedrock, and other providers through [LiteLLM](https://litellm.vercel.app/docs/providers) integration.
 You can easily switch between different providers and models
+- 📂 **File Integration**: Include files directly in your prompts using @file directives, supporting code files, logs, configurations, and even PDFs and documents
 - 🔒 **Secure Configuration**: All API keys and credentials are stored securely using encryption
-- 💻 **Simple CLI**: Intuitive command-line interface for quick access to LLMs and pipe support for integration with Unix tools
+- 💻 **Simple CLI**: Intuitive command-line interface for quick access to AI capabilities
 - 💬 **Interactive Chat Mode**: Engage in persistent, interactive conversations with your preferred LLM using looplm chat
 - 🔍 **Rich Output**: Beautiful terminal output with markdown support
+- 🔍 **Smart Context**: Maintain conversation context and system prompts for consistent interactions

 ## Quick Start